alexchilton/CAS_AML_Final_Project/Documentation/Final_report.md

 ### Webscrapring

 Data were obtained from the Protein Data Bank (PDB) [[1]](#ref1) using the official API.
 The initial working dataset was restricted to nanobodies, selected for their relatively uniform length (typically 100–150 amino acids) and substantial structural diversity.
 In a secondary phase, the pipeline was extended to a second dataset comprising diverse protein types and subsequently cross-referenced with the BRENDA enzyme database [[2]](#ref2) to retrieve available experimental pH annotations for future analyses involving pH-dependent structural features.

+### Synthetic datasets

+Additionally to the webscraped data two sets of synthetic data were created to compare the generative capabilities of the methods using data with known properties.

 ### Protein Structure Preprocessing